albertodev01/equations/README.md

 print('\n${newton.forwardDifferenceTable()}');
 ```

-Since the newtown interpolation algorithm internally builds the "divided differences table", the API exposes two methods (`forwardDifferenceTable()` and `forwardDifferenceTable()`) to print those tables.
+Since the newtown interpolation algorithm internally builds the "divided differences table", the API exposes two methods (`forwardDifferenceTable()` and `backwardDifferenceTable()`) to print those tables.
 Of course, you won't find `forwardDifferenceTable()` in other interpolation types because they just don't use it.
 By default, `NewtonInterpolation` uses the forward difference method but if you want the backwards one, just pass `forwardDifference: false` in the constructor.

 ```dart
 const polynomial = PolynomialInterpolation(